 Presented by Beacon Economics

-Welcome to The Regional Outlook, a forecast for five of California’s largest regional economies.
+Welcome to The Regional Outlook, a forecast for five of the state’s largest metropolitan economies.
 Each quarter, find updated analysis that goes beyond the state and national level to present a snapshot of employment, home prices, consumer spending, personal income, and other leading economic indicators within key areas of the state.
 Visit your region of interest and subscribe for email delivery.

 Employment Recovery Slowly Getting There

 Los Angeles County closed out 2022 with slower job growth than initially estimated.
 In March, the California Employment Development Department (EDD) released annual benchmark revisions to their monthly employment survey estimates.
 These revisions indicate that the Los Angeles labor market has been growing slower than originally believed.

 Every year, the EDD revises its monthly survey estimates with the Quarterly Census of Employment and Wages (QCEW), which covers roughly 97% of all wage and salary employees in the nation.
 Prior to this revision, the EDD estimated employment in Los Angeles County increased by 3.3% from December 2021 to December 2022.
 The revised estimates place employment growth at 2.8%.
 Although employment growth occurred slower than initially estimated, the County’s economy continues to improve, with most major indicators trending in the right direction.
 Los Angeles’s employment recovery has lagged other local economies.
 By February 2023, the County had recovered nearly all the jobs lost during the COVID-19 pandemic.
 However, in Southern California only Los Angeles and Ventura had fewer jobs when compared to the pre-pandemic peak.